MWirelabs/northeastindianlp/README.md

 Inspired by the [Indic NLP Catalog](https://github.com/AI4Bharat/indicnlp_catalog), this repository aims to provide a community-maintained catalog of NLP resources for Northeast India's indigenous languages.

 Raise a PR or issue to add resources.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for entry format and rules.

 ## Contents